 The following winter I drove to Les Arcs in French Alps to find a place to spend the winter.
 For snow of course.

-There I met my partner, Ben, who is coincidentally also a website developer.
+There I met my future husband, Ben, who is coincidentally also a web developer.

 We could both manage our jobs remotely, which meant we could travel.